The images in this article were taken pre-COVID-19.

 It’s okay to put off talking about your trip to take time to process the way you’re feeling, but let your loved ones know that you’re looking forward to telling them about it later on.

-Staying in touch with your volunteer abroad organisation is also a good way to plan your next steps, and get excited about your future.
-Chat to your program mentor for advice on alumni events, courses and career development opportunities that you could get involved in moving forward.
+Staying in touch with your volunteer abroad organisation is also a good way to plan your next steps and get excited about your future.
+Chat to your program mentor for advice on alumni events, courses and career-development opportunities that you could get involved in moving forwards.

 5) Stay adventurous

-You could even try something new.
-For example, you could hone your writing skills with an online course, and inspire someone else to go abroad by sharing your travel experiences online.
+You could even try something new to upskill yourself.
+For example, you could hone your writing skills with an online course, and even inspire someone else to go abroad by sharing your travel experiences online.

 Further reading: Seven steps to become a global citizen